Tony Custer

 Felipe Antonio "Tony" Custer Hallett (born May 27, 1954, Lima, Peru) is a Peruvian businessman and philanthropist.
 He is the son and grandson, respectively, of Jacques R. Custer and Richard O. Custer, noted Swiss-Peruvian entrepreneurs.
 He was educated in Peru, the US and Europe, and currently heads the Corporación Custer as principal shareholder, as well as being President of The Fundación Custer in Lima, Peru.

-Mr. Custer is also Chair Emeritus of the Advisory Board of the David Rockefeller Center for Latin American Studies at Harvard University, a director of the Orchestra of the Americas in Washington DC., President of the Swiss Chamber of Commerce in Lima, Peru, President of the International Advisory Board of Centrum PUCP (Business School) in Lima, Peru, member of the Latin America Advisory Board at Harvard Business School, Honorary President and Founder of the Oasis Bahía de Paracas Club, as well as numerous other institutions.
+Custer is also Chair Emeritus of the Advisory Board of the David Rockefeller Center for Latin American Studies at Harvard University, a director of the Orchestra of the Americas in Washington DC., President of the Swiss Chamber of Commerce in Lima, Peru, President of the International Advisory Board of Centrum PUCP (Business School) in Lima, Peru, member of the Latin America Advisory Board at Harvard Business School, Honorary President and Founder of the Oasis Bahía de Paracas Club, as well as numerous other institutions.